 The theme for 2019 is “True North Terror”.
 It showcases spooky Canadian stories and myths.
 “True North Terror” runs between October 11th to 31st from 6:30 until 9:30 pm on weekdays and from noon until 9:30 pm on Saturdays and Sundays.

-In 2018 the Haunt of Edgemont had a clown and “Hell-o-Ween Horror Show” theme.
+Last year the Haunt of Edgemont had a clown and “Hell-o-Ween Horror Show” theme.

 What to Expect